davidpean/WordPress-ESPN-Headlines-Widget/espn-headlines-widget/README.txt

 Tested up to: 3.3.1
 Stable tag: 4.3

 A simple widget to display the latest ESPN content by sport and league.

+== Description ==

+Add ESPN Headlines from a wide variety of sports to your blog.
 Easily choose your favorite sport and enhance your sidebar with high quality up to date sports content.

 This plugin utilizes the ESPN API, and has all the supported sports/leagues as they are made available.

 Currently includes: NFL, NBA, MLB, NHL, NCAA Football, NCAA Basketball (Men's and Women's), Soccer (lots of global leagues), Golf, Tennis, Auto Racing, Boxing

-== Description ==

-Add ESPN Headlines from a wide variety of sports to your blog by tapping into ESPN's latest API.

 Note: Requires ESPN Developer API Key